 Close out of the Group Policy Editor and then link this computer certificate auto-enrollment GPO to your domain.
 Target only DirectAccess client and server security groups with this GPO instead of all domain computers by configuring Security Filtering to apply this GPO only to DirectAccess client and server machines.

-Finally, make certain the Enroll and Autoenroll permissions are set to Allow for all DirectAccess client and server security groups.
+Finally, on your certificate server, right-click the DirectAccess certificate template, choose Properties, and then choose Security.
+Make certain the Enroll and Autoenroll permissions are set to Allow for all DirectAccess client and server security groups.